 Most ATM technician employers look for 2-5 years of experience in electronics-related fields.
 Hands-on experience is often preferable.
 Jobs that offer the experience these employers find valuable include appliance repair and installation, copy machine repair, computer repair, and vending machine repair and installation.
 Experience and skills that might make an aspiring ATM technician's resume more appealing include:

 - Good communication skills

 A few things that most employers consider crucial are a valid driver's license with a clean driving record, scheduling flexibility, a good credit record and the ability to work unsupervised.
 Some employers require an employee to carry a sidearm while on duty, so a prospective technician must be able to qualify for a carry license.
 State government websites provide qualification requirements.

 Related to Be an Automated Teller Machine (ATM) Technician

 - Recently Updated

-Individuals interested in becoming bank tellers can find online training programs through schools and professional...
+Prospective bank tellers can find online training programs through schools and professional organizations.
+Consisting of a...

 - Rankings: Best Business Schools

 - Top University in Bakersfield, CA, for a Child Development Degree

 - ER Doctor Requirements: Info for Aspiring Emergency Room Doctors